 The Company applies significant judgments in determining its incremental borrowing rate used in calculating the present value of lease payments.
-The Company takes into account factors such as interest rates in borrowings that are similar in nature and term to its leases.
+The Company considers factors such as interest rates in borrowings that are similar in nature and term to its leases.
 The Company compares its incremental borrowing rate to the rates incurred by similar market participants.